-While part of the debate on utility markets is framed by consumer outcomes, there is a broader question of promoting effective competition.
-The enhanced SEM, which went live on 1 October 2018, is a market in transition and further post go-live work continues to enhance its operation,.
-We continue to keep the effectiveness of our retail energy markets under review and have a track record of implementing changes to promote competition and the effective operation of the market.
+While part of the debate on utility markets is framed by consumer outcomes, there is the parallel question of promoting effective competition.
+While the enhanced SEM went live on 1 October 2018 it remains an evolving market and we continue with work to enhance its operation.
+Our stewardship of retail energy markets has seen their ongoing development and we continue to keep under review the effectiveness of these markets.